Lubań–Leśna railway: Post-war years

 In 1945, the territories of Lower Silesia were incorporated into Poland, and the entire discussed line came under Polish State Railways' management.
 Immediately after its takeover, in June 1945, transport resumed using the German electric rolling stock left on the line and operated by German personnel until July 1945.
 In August 1945, Soviet troops dismantled the traction network and took the electric trains to the Soviet Union, returning steam trains to the line.
 The line's importance diminished as seasonal trains no longer ran to Leśna.

 Passenger transport on the entire line was suspended on 1 October 1991, and freight transport on the section from the Księginki track siding to Leśna on 1 January 1994.
 In 2001, the Lubań County Council opposed the line's liquidation.
 By 2006, the line was impassable, broken between Kościelnik and Leśna.

 In 2008, the line was renovated and reopened for freight traffic on August 11.
 Since its reactivation, there have been two train derailments.
 The first occurred on 22 July 2011 when two wagons derailed and a third went off the tracks near Kościelniki Górne.
 The second happened on 13 December 2013 at a railway-road crossing in Kościelniki Średnie, where five wagons derailed, damaging 50 meters of track, likely due to a faulty wagon.

-On 21 May 2011, the Koleje Dolnośląskie company, together with railway enthusiasts, organized a special train ride along lines in the western part of Lower Silesia not used for passenger traffic, including the Lubań–Leśna route.
+On 21 May 2011, the Lower Silesian Railways company, together with railway enthusiasts, organized a special train ride along lines in the western part of Lower Silesia not used for passenger traffic, including the Lubań–Leśna route.

 On 19 September 2015, to celebrate 150 years of railway communication in Lubań, two special passenger train rides were planned on the Lubań–Leśna route in both directions.
 Due to high interest, a third ride was organized.
-These rides were serviced by the Koleje Dolnośląskie company.
+These rides were serviced by the Lower Silesian Railways company.
 During this time, a presentation on the history of the Lubań-Leśna connection was held at the Leśna railway station, along with a mini-hike along the Perłowy Trail along the Kwisa river.